nickrusso42518/zhong/README.md

 You can run `make` or `make all` to run all the testing in series when doing manual regression testing from the shell.
 As mentioned earlier in the README, this is a good idea after first cloning/forking the repository.

+## Disclaimer
+I am actively learning Mandarin Chinese and consider myself a novice.
+This program helps me study.
+I often discover errors in my CSV files (which I promptly correct), so these files should not be viewed as authoritative databases.
+You can check out the Python `chinese` package or perhaps a professionally published Chinese dictionary to get the "right" information.